SamuelDavis/notebook/Clean Code/09 -  Unit Tests.md

 # Single Concept Per Test

 Trying to test multiple things (an entire user flow) in one test means edge cases will be missed.

+# F.I.R.S.T.

+- Fast: fast enough that they can willingly be run regularly
+- Independent: tests should be complete in themselves
+- Repeatable: if tests have external dependencies, then failures will be ambiguous
+- Self-Validating: tests must clearly output success/failure
+- Timely: tests should be written before production code